SkylineCommunications/Skyline.DataMiner.CICD.Tools.DataMinerDeploy/CICD.Tools.DataminerDeploy/README.md

 ### Authentication and Tokens

-You can choose to add the dmcatalogtoken to an environment variable instead and skip having to pass along the secure token.
+You can choose to add the DATAMINER_CATALOG_TOKEN to an environment variable instead and skip having to pass along the secure token.
 ```console
 dataminer-package-deploy FromCatalog --artifactId "dmscript/f764389f-5404-4c32-9ac9-b54366a3d5e0"
 ```

  There are 2 options to store the key in an environment variable:
-- key stored as an Environment Variable called "dmcatalogtoken". (unix/win)
+- key stored as an Environment Variable called "DATAMINER_CATALOG_TOKEN". (unix/win)
-- key configured one-time using Skyline.DataMiner.CICD.Tools.WinEncryptedKeys called "dmcatalogtoken_encrypted" (windows only)
+- key configured one-time using Skyline.DataMiner.CICD.Tools.WinEncryptedKeys called "DATAMINER_CATALOG_TOKEN_ENCRYPTED" (windows only)

 The first option is commonplace for environment setups in cloud-based CI/CD Pipelines (github, gitlab, azure, ...)
 The second option can be beneficial on a static server such as Jenkins or your local machine (windows only).
 It adds additional encryption to the environment variable only allowing decryption on the same machine.